-- Exhibiting a growth mindset through collaborative efforts with Education One and Phalen Leadership Academies as it pertained to instructional best practices and data analysis. - Meeting subgroup achievement targets and growth indicators in mathematics. - Collaborating with various stakeholders and establishing statewide partnerships to identify best ways to serve the school's specific English Learner population. - Meeting enrollment targets and maintaining quality staff.
+- Exhibiting a growth mindset through collaborative efforts with Education One and Phalen Leadership Academies as it pertained to instructional best practices and data analysis. - Closing achievement gaps between identified subgroup populations by meeting various subgroup achievement and growth indicators in mathematics. - Collaborating with various stakeholders and establishing statewide partnerships to identify best ways to serve the school's specific English Learner population. - Meeting enrollment targets and maintaining quality staff.